-Marciano Art Foundation is pleased to announce its new exhibition, Privé, the first solo show in Los Angeles and first institutional show in the United States by the Berlin-based Swedish artist Anna Uddenberg.
-The exhibition will be on view from July 25 through December 22, 2019 in the second floor Lounge Gallery at MAF.
+Privé, the first solo show in Los Angeles and the first institutional show in the United States by the Berlin-based Swedish artist Anna Uddenberg is showing in the second floor Lounge Gallery at MAF.

 Car parts, acrylic nails, quilted pleather, nipple clamps, laminate flooring, synthetic hair, flip-flops, tempered glass are all reoccurring elements in the artist’s pallet.